elastos/Elastos.CarrierClassic.Swift/README.md

 ## CocoaPods

+### 1. pod install
 The distribution has been published to CocoaPods platform.
-So, the simple way to use **ElastosCarrier.framework** is just to add the following line to your **Podfile**:
+So, the simple way to use **ElastosCarrierSDK.framework** is just to add the following line to your **Podfile**:

 ```
   pod 'ElastosCarrierSDK'